nikothomas/ctdfjorder/README.md

 - Calculate derived quantities such as absolute salinity, density, and potential density
 - Determine mixed layer depth (MLD) using different methods
 - Generate plots for visualizing CTD profiles and derived quantities
-- Command-line interface (CLI) for easy processing and merging of RSK files
+- Command-line interface (CLI) for easy processing and merging of CTD data files

 ## Installation
 It's recommended that you create a new environment just for CTDFjorder.
 This can be done in conda with the following